mustafagonen/ng-light-porfolio/README.md

 npm run build
 ```

-and the publish directory is:
+and the publish directory is (note: Netlify Angular plugin may expect the `browser` subfolder):

 ```
-dist/mg-portfolio
+dist/mg-portfolio (or dist/mg-portfolio/browser when using @netlify/angular-runtime plugin)
 ```

 4. Netlify also uses a redirect rule so client-side routes will serve `index.html`.